 Ruby loves chickens.
 For some reason there are chickens all over the place in Yuba City.
 Especially in certain intersections and parking lots.
 Every time we go to Toys R Us or Winco we see chickens walking by our truck.
 She loves that.
 Her favorite song is “The Chicken Dance.”
 There aren’t any words, but she loves the actions and dance.
 I thought it would be fun to make her a chicken softie, but fell in love with this chicken bean bag instead.
 She loves it too.
 Her little chicken goes everywhere with us.
 Grocery shopping, church, on her tricycle, and in her bed.
 Since these bags take about 10 minutes to make, I decided to make a few more.

 The sewing inspiration came from Anjie’s Blog.
 Red Ted Art saw the original and created some photo instructions.
-Ours are slightly larger than the original and since neither one came with a printable pattern, I quickly drew one to make it easier to keep them uniform.
+Ours are slightly larger than the original and since neither one came with a printable pattern, I quickly drew one to make it easier to keep them uniform when making them by the dozen, ha!

 You can download it here: Little Chicken Bean Bag PDF